HISPlayer/UnityWindows-SDK/update-the-sdk.md

 ## Update License Key
 Input the license key that is associated with the SDK through HISPlayer properties.
 If the license key is not valid, the player won't work and will throw an error message.

-License key is not required for Unity Editor or HoloLens SDK.
+License key is not required for Unity Editor.
+In the case you need Hololens, please contact HISPlayer team.

 <p align="center">
 <img width="478" alt="image" src="https://github.com/HISPlayer/UnityWebGL-SDK/assets/47497948/50b10c75-c6e0-438d-ba1f-da6e66d51eed">